Skip to content

 run-extra-args 0.9.86

-Extra arguments to pass to the test binary.
+Extra arguments to pass to matching test binaries.

 Example